History of the Hungary national football team: Euro 2012 qualifying

 In the Euro 2012 qualifying Hungary was drawn into Group E. On 3 September Hungary lost 2–0 to Sweden at the Råsunda Stadium, in Solna.
 In the second match Hungary beat Moldova by 2–1 at the Szusza Ferenc Stadium, Budapest.
 In the 50th Rudolf and in the 66th Koman scored.
 On 8 October 2010, Hungary scored eight goals against San Marino at the Pukás Ferenc Stadium.
 Szalai scored a hat-trick.
 On 12 October, after many years Hungary was able to win away against a team which was ranked ahead.
 Hungary beat Finland by 2–1 at the Olympic Stadium in Helsinki.
 Szalai's and Dzsudzsák's goal resulted the success.
 In the spring of 2011 Hungary played with World Cup 2010 finalist the Netherlands.
 At home Hungary was beaten by 4–0, while away 5–3.
 Although Gera scored twice and Rudolf once, Hungary was unable to win or draw at the Amsterdam Arena.
 On 7 June 2011 Hungary beat San Marino away by 3–0.
 On 2 September 2011, Egervári had to leave out the key people (Dzsudzsák, Juhász and Gera) from the national side due to injuries and suspension.
 In spite of the difficulties Hungary beat Sweden at home.
 Szabics scored against Sweden at the Puskás Ferenc Stadium in the last minutes of the first half.
 However, Sweden equalized in the second half.
 A late goal by Rudolf resulted the celebration of 25,000 spectators after beating Sweden by 2–1 at the Puskás Ferenc Stadium.
 On 6 September 2011, Hungary beat Moldova 2–0 at the Zimbru Stadium in Chişinău.
 An early goal by Vanczák in the 7th minute calmed down the national side and in the second half a goal by Rudolf secured the victory away in order to stay in the hunt for the play-offs of the Euro 2012 qualifiers.
 Since Hungary won the two matches in September 2011 there was still hope for the play-offs of the Euro 2012 qualifiers.
 In September 2011 Hungary reached its highest FIFA ranking in the team's history with the 27th position due to the victories over Sweden and Moldova in the qualifiers.
-In the penultimate round of the Euro 2012 qualifiers Sweden beat Finland away (2–1), as a consequence the last match was without any stake for the Hungarian national side which left its mark on it.
+In the penultimate round of the Euro 2012 qualifiers Sweden beat Finland away (2–1), as a consequence the last match was without any stake for the Hungary national side which left its mark on it.
 Hungary drew with Finland at home (0–0).